Mouette03/Runtipi-appstore/apps/dolibarr/metadata/description.md

-After an update of DOLIBARR, you have to remove the "install.lock" file located in /home/name/runtipi/app-data/my-store/dolibarr/dolibarr/documents and replace it once the migration is done during the first boot after updates.
+Before updating DOLIBARR, you must remove the "install.lock" file located in /home/name/runtipi/app-data/my-store/dolibarr/dolibarr/documents.
 This file prevents anyone from being able to restart the Dolibarr installation by accessing the address.../dolibarr/install